Let’s be honest, when the interviewer asks “do you have any questions for us?”, all you really want to say is “have I got the job then?”

 Again, this is another practical question to ask if this hasn’t been stated in the job application.
 Beware, sometimes this is written in small print at the bottom of the description and asking this question could come across like you haven’t done your homework.

 And there you have it.
 12 questions you can ask at the end of your next interview to wow.
-If you need to know more about what to expect in an interview, check out our other interview blogs here.
+If you need to know more about what to expect in an interview, check out our other interview blogs here or head over to our website a book an interview prep call with one of the team.
 Now get out there and get that bread, dough or whatever else.
 You got this.
 The main thing is to believe you can do it.
 The only way you’ll come across as confident and ready to work is if you believe you are.